awenny/mydocs/docs/source/time_lapse.rst

 shell script.

 What needs to be done in two steps.
 Apparently, ``ffmpeg`` cannot process the time lapse video directly from normal speed videos.
-That's why you need to steps until final result:
+That's why you need two steps until final result:

 #.
 Create stills (as images) on a regular basis
 #.
 Combine these stills as one time lapse video file